kolenaIO/kolena/docs/dataset/core-concepts/index.md

 For step-by-step instructions, take a look at the quickstart for [model comparison](../quickstart.md/#step-5-compare-models).

+!!! tip
+    Use the `Filter Untested Datapoints` option to narrow down your metrics to only include datapoints that all selected models have tested on.
+This allows an apple to apple comparison of metrics.

 ### Debugging

 The `Debugger` tab of a dataset allows users to experiment with test cases and metrics without saving them off to the